welpo/tabi/content/blog/mastering-tabi-settings/index.md

 |:----:|:-------:|:-------------:|:-----------------:|:-------------------:|
 |  ❌  |   ❌    |      ✅       |         ❌        |         ❌          |

 The navigation bar is the bar at the top of the page that contains the site title and the navigation menu.
 You can customise which items appear by setting `menu` in `config.toml`.

+The menu supports both relative URLs for internal pages and absolute URLs for external links.
 For example:

 ```toml
 menu = [